 According to a census report released in June 2015, roughly a quarter of the American population can be identified as Millennials – youth born between 1982 and 2000.
 At 83.1 million, Millennials now officially outnumber the Baby Boomer generation by roughly 8 million.
 Businesses are adjusting their business practices in order to capitalize on the growing influence of this demography while still trying to remain appealing to the Baby Boomer Generation, who is said to control and own 63% of U.S. financial assets.

 A focus on technology is the key.

 Millennials are the first generation considered to be digital natives.
 As a generation that has grown up connected, online, and faced with a world of infinite choices in their day to day lives, social media presence and technological innovation are the first points of contact millennials have with many businesses.
 As consumers, 91% of millennials shop online, while 45% browse shopping websites an hour a day.
 It follows that online reviews generated by your current customers will be more influential on their shopping habits than any marketing campaign you can envision.
-Therefore a robust multi-platform social media strategy is a must in order to draw the Millennial’s attention.
+Therefore, developing a robust multi-platform social media strategy along with a competitive ecommerce platform is a must to draw the Millennial’s attention.